 This novel illuminates the lives of ordinary people living in a poor community where the vulnerable and needy are exploited by white farmers and black elite alike.
 It addresses many issues such as rape within families that no one addresses, the pull between modernity and traditionalism, the tension between people who are living with childhood scars and keeping these to themselves.
 Layered over this is the hope of the youth.
 Sandile, who, with his visions and stories, represents a future that is brighter and people empower themselves.

 On the one hand, I think the book tackles too many issues and therefore does justice to none of them but on the other hand, the characters are colourful and extremely passionate.
-The dark humour underscores the tragedy of life in this poverty-stricken community rather than trivialising it.
+The dark humour underscores, rather than trivialises, the tragedy of life in this poverty-stricken community.
 It is refreshingly unusual despite its flaws and worth reading.